nhsconnect/Digital-Child-Health/Generation/Profile.Medications/CareConnect-DCH-MedicationOrder-1.md

 This MedicationOrder Resource represents an order for both supply of the medication and the instructions for administration of the medication to a patient.
-Further constraints have been applied to represent Medication prescribed within the scope of a Child Health event.
+Further constraints have been applied within the scope of a Child Health event.